arminwitte/binarybeech/README.md

         + Returns:
             * _dict_ with normalized importance values.
 * Attributes

+## Principle
+Decision trees are, by design, data type agnostic.
+With only a few methods like _spliter_ for input variables and meaningful quantification for the _loss_, any data type can be perused.
+In this code, this is implemented using a factory pattern for _data handling_ and _metrics_ making decision tree learing simple and versatile.

 For more information please feel free to take a look at the code.